Youth Summer Camp

 Your child can request to be grouped with a friend or family as long as they are within the age parameters.
 There is a section on the registration form named notes.
 Please make this request in that area.
 We will do our best to honor this request but can not guarantee it.
 Please understand the campers are more than a year or two apart, they will likely be in different groups.

 Each camp counselor can have up to 12 campers in his/her group.
 Camper groups are based on age.
 We do our best to keep campers only a year or two in age difference together.
 If your camper has a friend attending and would like to be grouped together, please be sure to make this request in the notes section of the registration form and we will do our best to honor the request.

-Our motto at Camp Adventure is challenge by choice, meaning your camper decides whether he/she wants to particpate.
+Our motto at Camp Adventure is challenge by choice, meaning your camper decides whether he/she wants to participate.
 The purpose of the camp is to encourage your camper to reach outside of his/her comfort zone and find their brave.
-We will strongly encouarge your camper to try everything and challenge themselves to try something new and conquer fears but your camper will never be FORCED into partcipanting in an activity.
+We will strongly encourage your camper to try everything and challenge themselves to try something new and conquer fears but your camper will never be FORCED into participating in an activity.

 Camp Adventure is very much focused on outdoor activities.
-If the rain is light and no thunder or lightening, you may catch us playing in the rain!!!!
-In the event of heavy rain or stormy weather, we will have indoor group activities, team building activities and group games.
+If the rain is light and no thunder or lightning, you may catch us playing in the rain!!!!
+In the event of heavy rain or stormy weather, we will have indoor group activities, team building activities, and group games.

-Your camper will have the options to participate in Archery, Fishing, Kayaking, Paddle boards, Volleyball, Swimming, Aerial Adventure Park, Zipline Canopy Tour, Climbing Wall, Climbing Tower, Power Free Fall, Team Building, Putt Putt Golf, Scavengar Hunts, Nature and Historic Walks, River Trek, Kickball, Special Nature Program and more.
+Your camper will have the options to participate in Archery, Kayaking, Paddleboards, Swimming, Aerial Adventure Park, Zipline Canopy Tour, Climbing Wall, Climbing Tower, Power Free Fall, Team Building, Putt Putt Golf, Scavenger Hunts, Nature and Historic Walks, River Trek, Special Nature Program and more.